How to Write a Brand Positioning Statement + Examples to Steal

 Walt Disney World has managed to brand itself so well, that it doesn’t even need to do it anymore.
 Every one of their marketing decisions connect back to their positioning statement.

-Image via Walt Disney World
+Image via Walt Disney Company

 Here is how that looks like: